armbian/documentation/docs/Developer-Guide_Build-Commands.md

 must be copied to the appropriate directories in the patch/u-boot directory.
 See: [user-provided patches](https://docs.armbian.com/Developer-Guide_User-Configurations/#user-provided-patches)

-Any uncommited changes in the work tree and index are commited to establish a clean work tree.
+Any uncommitted changes in the work tree and index are committed to establish a clean work tree.
 It would be best if there are no uncommitted changes when running `uboot-patch`.

-If there is an existing patch file at the output path specified above, it may be applied before continuning work.
+If there is an existing patch file at the output path specified above, it may be applied before continuing work.

 When the prompt `Press <ENTER\> after you are done editing in ${pwd}` appears, in a separate window, navigate to the specified directory